 (1) If the petition for grant of review and the supplement to the petition for grant of review are filed electronically, an appendix to the supplement (containing the decision of the Court of Criminal Appeals, matters submitted pursuant to United States v.
 Grostefon, 12 M.J.
 431 (C.M.A.
 1982), and other required matter) must also be filed electronically.
-Record matters in the form of video media on CD-ROM or DVD may be submitted in a separate volume of the appendix that is filed in accordance with Rule 21(b).

-- (2) The joint appendix to the brief, to include copies, must be filed both in paper form and must also be filed electronically.
+(2) The joint appendix to the brief must be filed in paper form and must also be filed electronically.
 See Rule 24.
-Audio and video recordings are exempt from this paper requirement for the joint appendix to the brief.
-If the appellant or petitioner files the brief electronically, the joint appendix must be filed on the same day the brief is filed. - (3) Counsel may electronically file pleadings by emailing them to the following email address:
+Record matters in the form of video and audio media on CD-ROM or DVD shall be submitted in a separate volume of the appendix.
+If the appellant or petitioner files the brief electronically, the joint appendix must be filed on the same day the brief is filed.

+(3) Counsel may electronically file pleadings by emailing them to the following email address: